applicaster/developer.applicaster.com/book/plugins/general-abilities/video-content-download/ios/video-content-download-ios.md

 1. <a href="#description">Description</a>
 2. <a href="#general">General</a>
 3. <a href="#implementation">Download button protocol implementation</a>
-4. <a href="#download-button-states-images3
-">Download button states images</a>
+4. <a href="#download-button-states-images3">Download button states images</a>
 * * *

 <a name="description" />

 ##### Description
-`Video Content download` ability uses the provided atom entry video url to download and save the content locally for offline playback.
+*Video Content download* ability uses the provided atom entry video url to download and save the content locally for offline playback.
 ***

 <a name="general" />